Shagshag/prestashop-documentation/AttachmentCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Attachment.php line 181
+* This method is defined in [classes/Attachment.php line 181](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Attachment.php#181)

 #### Arguments